shahadathhs/donatelife-client/README.md

 6. **Volunteer Dashboard:**
    - Similar to the Admin Dashboard but with restricted permissions.
-   - Volunteers can only update the donation status and manage content.
+   - Volunteers can only update the donation status in all blood donation request page of dashboard.
+   - Volunteers can only add blogs in content management and can not publish them.

 7. **Public Pages:**
    - Home page with navigation, banner, featured section, contact form, and footer.